Am0rphous/Awesome/Cybersecurity and sysadmin tools /README.md

 ### Finding Software
 - [Bitnami by VMware](https://bitnami.com/)
 - [repology.org](https://repology.org) - Repology monitors a huge number of package repositories and other sources comparing packages versions across them and gathering other information.

+## Patch Management
+- [SecObserve](https://github.com/SecObserve/SecObserve) - SecObserve is an open source vulnerability and license management system for software development teams and cloud environments.
+It supports a variety of open source vulnerability scanners and integrates easily into CI/CD pipelines.

 ## Security Tools
 - [Awesome Machine Learning for Cyber Security](https://github.com/jivoi/awesome-ml-for-cybersecurity) - Machine Learning for Cyber Security.